kuba-kola/got_db/README.md

 ## :hash: Description

-One of the first projects I completed during my studies.
+One of the first projects I did during my studies to show the skill of interacting with third-party APIs, getting and processing data.
 You can check it on [gh-pages](https://kuba-kola.github.io/GOT_db/)

 ## :blue_book: Table of contents